kubevault/kubevault/docs/concepts/vault-server-crds/vaultrelay.md

 - `podName`: name of the spoke-relay Pod.
 - `appBindingRef`: references the AppBinding for the hub Vault (delivered by the hub `ManifestWork` in hub-managed deployments).
 Spoke-side consumers (SecretEngine, database role CRDs, KubeDB) use this AppBinding.
 - `lastHeartbeat`: timestamp of the last successful heartbeat to the hub, if reported by the relay.
 - `certExpiry`: expiry of the spoke client certificate.
 The operator sets this for **pre-provisioned (`spec.tls`) relays** by reading `certSecret` directly.
-For **bootstrap relays** the certificate lives only in the pod, so the operator does not set it here — the hub reports it instead on the VaultServer's `status.agentPlacement.clusters[].certExpiry` (sourced from the relay backend's `relay/spokes` endpoint).
+For **bootstrap relays** the certificate lives only in the pod, so the operator does not set it here — the hub reports it instead on the VaultServer's `status.relayPlacement.clusters[].certExpiry` (sourced from the relay backend's `relay/spokes` endpoint).
 - `conditions`: the latest available observations of the VaultRelay's state.

-In hub-managed deployments, `status.phase` is scraped back to the hub through `ManifestWork` status feedback and aggregated into the hub VaultServer's `status.agentPlacement`.
+In hub-managed deployments, `status.phase` is scraped back to the hub through `ManifestWork` status feedback and aggregated into the hub VaultServer's `status.relayPlacement`.

 ## What the operator creates